Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 Rubio has called for the G7 to avoid "antagonistic" language toward Russia, saying it would hinder US diplomacy that could end the war that has killed tens of thousands of people.

-Since Trump took over from Joe Biden, US statements have largely ended once-routine references to Russia's "invasion" or "aggression" against its neighbor since 2022, instead speaking of the "Russia-Ukraine conflict."
+Since Trump took over from president Joe Biden, US statements have switched from referring to Russia's "invasion" or "aggression" against its neighbor since 2022 to speaking of the "Russia-Ukraine conflict."

 Ukraine, under heavy pressure from Trump who briefly cut off aid, agreed with Rubio in talks Tuesday in Saudi Arabia to a US proposal for a 30-day ceasefire with Russia.

-Russian President Vladimir Putin on Thursday voiced broad support for a ceasefire but suggested he wanted to speak to Trump about it.
+Russian President Vladimir Putin on Thursday voiced general support for a ceasefire but suggested he wanted to speak to Trump about it.

 Diplomats said the G7 statement may paper over broader differences on Ukraine by focusing on backing the ceasefire plan.